[Home ] [Archive] [ فارسی ]

 ..

-Comparison of hemodynamic indices and complications in two methods of endotracheal intubation and laryngeal mask airway in patients undergoing lumbar disc surgery: a clinical trial study
+Comparison of the effects of endotracheal intubation and laryngeal mask airway on hemodynamic parameters and postoperative complications in patients undergoing lumbar disc surgery: A clinical trial

-Introduction: Effective airway control is a cornerstone of safety in general anesthesia, and the choice of method significantly impacts surgical success, complications, and patient recovery.
-This study aimed to compare hemodynamic indices and complications between endotracheal intubation (ETT) and laryngeal mask airway (LMA) in patients undergoing lumbar disc surgery.
+Background and Aim: Airway management during general anesthesia for spinal surgery is of particular importance, and the choice of an optimal method can directly influence hemodynamic stability and postoperative complications.
+This study aimed to compare hemodynamic changes and postoperative complications between two commonly used methods, endotracheal intubation (ETI) and laryngeal mask airway (LMA), in patients undergoing lumbar disc surgery.

-Keywords: Laryngeal mask airway, Lumbar disc disease, Endotracheal intubation
+Keywords: Laryngeal mask airway, Endotracheal intubation, Hemodynamics, Lumbar disc surgery, General anesthesia

 Type of Study: Research | Subject: General